leraman/Hopla/README.md

 # Output

-The output is an interactive HTML file.
+The output are files with the specific data generated from hopla.
+They are stored in the specified output directory, in there respective folders.

+- **'vcfs.csv'**, Generated from vcf objects
+- **'parsed_flow.csv'**, Generated from merlin output
+- **'parsed_geno.csv'**, Generated from merlin output
+- **'map_list.csv'**, Generated from merlin output
+- **'is_corrected.csv'**, Generated from merlin output
+### B-allele frequency output
+- **'vcfs_Baf.tsv or .bed'**, TSV or Bed file with Baf information from all samples
+- **'sample_name_Baf.tsv or .bed'**, TSV or bed files with Baf information from a specific samples
+### Copy number variations output
+- **'output_combined_CNV_sample_name.tsv'**, TSV files with CNV information from a specific samples, segmented data and not segmented data combined
+- **'output_dat_CNV_sample_name.tsv'**, TSV files with CNV information from a specific samples, not segmented data
+- **'output_segmented_CNV_sample_name.tsv'**, TSV files with CNV information from a specific samples, segmented data
+### Haplotyping output
+- **'output_dat_haplo.tsv'**, TSV files with haplotyping information from all samples and chromosomes combined
+- **'output_dat_haplo_chr.tsv'**, TSV files with haplotyping information from all samples per chromosome
+### Parent mapping output
+- **'pm_sample_name_tracks.csv'**, CSV files with parent mapping information per sample
+### Mendelian error output
+- **'man_err_frame_sample_name.csv'**, CSV files with mendelian error information per sample, not windowed
+- **'windowed_errors_sample_name.csv'**, CSV files with mendelian error information per sample, windowed per one milion basepairs
+### Variant summary output
+- **'sample_name_variant_bins.tsv'**, TSV files with variant information per sample, used to make summary plots about AF (allelic frequecny), GQ (genotype quality) and DP (read dept)

+When visualization is used:
+Next to the files that are generated also an interactive HTML file is generated.
 By mouse hovering, draging, etc., figures can be manipulated, and often, raw data can be consulted.
 A partial toy example is given at *example/hopla.html*.

 ## Family/disease information